yzyii/luashitacast/Commands.md

 /tp /tpset /mode - toggles TP set between a LowAcc and HighAcc set.
                    this will be overwritten if you have a DT or resistance set etc. enabled. this is disabled for PLD in favour of using Idle sets by default.
+/sethp [number] - sets the HP under which regen gear will be used.
+                  this will override the convenience value located in your .lua file.
+                  /addhp will still work as per normal in conjunction with this. type /sethp without a number to display the current value.
+/addhp [number] - adds a set amount of HP to the HP value under which regen gear will be used.
+                  this can be used when eating food or for other +HP effects. type /addhp without a number to display the current value.
+/resethp        - resets addhp and sethp values to 0
 ```

 ## Additional Commands for RDM: